fawwazfirdaus/clavis/README.md

 ## Requirements

-- iOS 15.0 or later
+- iOS 16.0 or later
-- Device with camera support
+- Device with camera support (ARKit-compatible device recommended for best results)
 - Xcode 14.0+ (for development)

 ## Installation